magal10/SH3-peptide-modeling/README.md

 to use our model you can download "SH3-Net"

-in "predicted PDBs" you can find the PDBs that were genreated from SH3-Net Prediction on the test set
+inside "predicted PDBs" you can find the PDBs that were genreated from SH3-Net Prediction on the test set

+inside "additional files" you can see our scripts for evaluating performance of SH3-Net.